adobe/aem-cloud-service-source-migration/packages/dispatcher-converter/README.md

 ## Known Limitations

-1. Any file which exists in original configuration and having name non-conforming to `Skyline Guidelines` will be removed.
+1. Rule file which exists in original configuration and having name non-conforming to `Skyline Guidelines` can be removed.
 2. If removed file is required, it should be converted manually and used.

 # Contributing